ActiveCampaign/postmark-gem/README.md

 ## Sending to multiple recipients

 You can pass multiple recipient addresses in the `:to` field and the optional `:cc` and `:bcc` fields.
-Note that Postmark has a limit of twenty recipients per message in total.
+Note that Postmark has a limit of 50 recipients per message in total.
 You need to take care not to exceed that limit.
 Otherwise, you will get an error.